Everybody's Gone to the Rapture: Plot

 The game takes place in 1984 in a fictional Shropshire village named Yaughton.
 The player's objective is to explore and try to discover how and why everyone in the village has disappeared.
 Mysterious floating orbs of light swim around the air and lead the player to scenes made up of other human-shaped lights, which re-enact various previously occurring events.
 Following the orbs' evidence from scene-to-scene across the valley, as well as finding telephones and radios that replay conversations, recordings, and broadcasts, eventually provide all of the puzzle pieces to the game's main event, the "rapture".

 There are five areas in the game, each of which revolve around a different character, with the main protagonists being Dr Katherine "Kate" Collins and her husband, Stephen Appleton, both scientists at the observatory.
 During their work, Kate and Stephen encounter a strange pattern of lights in the night sky which they believe is an unknown form of life.
 They observe the pattern infecting and sometimes killing other lifeforms such as birds and cows, before spreading to humans.
 Kate concludes that the pattern is attempting to communicate with humans, ignorant to the harm that it is causing them.

-She locks herself in the observatory and spends the vast majority of the story attempting to communicate with it.
+After confronting Stephen about his ongoing affair with his former fiancé Lizzie Graves, Kate locks herself in the observatory and spends the vast majority of the story attempting to communicate with the pattern.
 During this time, Stephen becomes convinced that the pattern is a deadly threat capable of destroying the human race.

 Most of the valley's inhabitants begin to succumb to symptoms of unexplained hemorrhaging; pressure in the brain that is normally consistent with a brain tumor, as the doctor notes in a left-behind recording.
 Other people disappear, leaving behind a room full of odd specks of light and the lingering scent of unidentifiable ash.
 Convinced that this is connected to the pattern and that it will spread beyond the village if not contained, Stephen urges the local government to quarantine the area, blocking the roads and cutting the telephone lines.
 The locals are told that it is due to an outbreak of Spanish flu, though many are skeptical of this and become even more so when the corpses of the dead begin to disappear into thin air.